ldn0x7dc/react-native-media-kit/README.md

 # react-native-media-kit

-Video(and audio) component for react-native apps, supporting both iOS and Android.
-An unified and elegant player controller is provided by default.
-The API is similar with HTML video.
+Video(and audio) component for react-native apps, supporting both iOS and Android, with API similar to HTML video.

+A default elegant and unified(both on iOS and android) set of controls is provided to play/pause, seek and to display current playback and buffer progress.

 Runs on react-native 0.28+.
 Supported media types: